Victorian Emergency Animal Welfare Plan

-- the roles and responsibilities of agencies, organisations and owners and carers that have a role in planning for and providing emergency animal welfare support services, and
+- the roles and responsibilities of agencies, organisations and owners and carers that have a role in planning for and providing emergency animal welfare support services

 - operating arrangements during an emergency between animal welfare agencies and organisations, emergency service agencies and animal owners and carers.

-The plan is a joint responsibility of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) and the Department of Environment, Land, Water and Planning (DELWP).
+The plan is a joint responsibility of the department and the Department of Environment, Land, Water and Planning (DELWP).

-Under the plan, DEDJTR is responsible for coordination of activities relating to all animals other than wildlife, DELWP is responsible for coordination of activities relating to wildlife.
+Under the plan, the department is responsible for coordinating activities relating to livestock and companion animals.
+DELWP is responsible for coordinating activities relating to wildlife.

-The plan was revised by DEDJTR, as primary support agency in emergency animal welfare, and a broad range of stakeholders.
-This includes significant contributions from the following agencies and organisations:
+The plan was revised by the department, as primary support agency in emergency animal welfare, and a broad range of stakeholders.
+This includes significant contributions from: